 How many times can I re-take the New Jersey Skin Care Specialist examination if I fail?

-You’ll need to wait 15 days from the date of your exam to reschedule, and you’ll need to reschedule and pay the fee each time you retake the test.
+In New Jersey, you can retake the Skin Care Specialist exam three times without additional requirements.
+You must wait 15 days from the date of your exam to reschedule and pay the fee each time you retake the test.

 How long does the Skin Care Specialist course take in New Jersey?